JiHong88/suneditor/README.md

                         }
 imageUploadSizeLimit: The size of the total uploadable images (in bytes).
                       Invokes the "onImageUploadError" method.  default: null {Number}
+imageMultipleFile: If true, multiple images can be selected.    default: false {Boolean}
 // Image - image gallery
 imageGalleryUrl     : The url of the image gallery, if you use the image gallery.
                       When "imageUrlInput" is true, an image gallery button is created in the image modal.